moigamitecnologias/ScrapeServ/README.md

-# Simple URL 🌐 to Screenshots 📷 API
+# ScrapeServe: Simple URL 🌐 to screenshots 📷 server

 You run the API on your machine, you send it a URL, and you get back the website data as a file plus screenshots of the site.
 Simple as.